GoreLab/Tocochromanol_Prediction/Codes/README.md

 This code makes files of the predicted tocohromanol phenotypes (i.e., back-transformed values), using the result files from the previous codes.

 #### 99.02-MakeFigAndTables_UseNamQtl_NonOverlap.R
 This code makes figures and tables of the multi-kernel prediction analysis using NAM QTL.
+[OLD CODE AND NOT USED FOR THE FINAL FIGURES]

 #### 99.03-MakeFigsAndTables_ExprPred.R
-This code makes figures and tables of the prediction analysis using transcripts
+This code makes figures and tables of the prediction analysis using transcripts [OLD CODE AND NOT USED FOR THE FINAL FIGURES]

 #### 99.04-PCA_of_Importance_ExprPred.R
-This code performs PCA for the regression coefficients of the transcripts and visualize the result in the PCA bi-plot
+This code performs PCA for the regression coefficients of the transcripts and visualize the result in the PCA bi-plot [OLD CODE AND NOT USED FOR THE FINAL FIGURES]

 #### 99.05-Panel_plot_Importance_ExprPred.R
-This code visualizes the importance of NAM QTL with their PVE for each tocochromanol phenotype
+This code visualizes the importance of NAM QTL with their PVE for each tocochromanol phenotype [This makes a prototype of a figure]

 #### 999-MakeFigs.R
 This code generates updated figures for publication (e.g., chage colors, sizes, legends)